 Starting in the late 16th Century, the age of reason began to reveal the truths behind the doctrines and sacred texts of the major religions.
 The great thinkers through the late 18th Century said the facts about their beliefs would cause their demise.
 They were wrong; not even hard evidence is powerful enough to overcome Western organized religion’s powerful propaganda and censorship.
 Many people do not enjoy their original state of being.
 Instead, they live to protect the very entities that imprison their minds.

 What is Humanism?

-Humanism is a progressive philosophy of life that, without theism or other supernatural beliefs, affirms our ability and responsibility to lead ethical lives of personal fulfillment that aspire to the greater good. ― American Humanist Association
+“Humanism is a progressive philosophy of life that, without theism or other supernatural beliefs, affirms our ability and responsibility to lead ethical lives of personal fulfillment that aspire to the greater good.” ― American Humanist Association (1)

 2) Promotes the long-term care of the environment.
 All living creatures are valuable with the right to coexist.
-It promotes our role in the world as caretakers of the future.
+It sees our role in the world as caretakers of the future.
+Everyone has a responsibility in the world as caretakers of the future.

+3) The health of people, living things, and the environment take precedence over monetary gain and profit.
 Profit should not take precedence over the health of people or the environment.
-It promotes our role and responsibility in the world as caretakers of the future.

-3) The health of people, living things and the environment takes precedence over monetary gain and profit.
-People and the planet before profit.

 Are You a Humanist?

 Why do some people think it’s a bad thing?
 What about you?
 What is humanism to you?
-Are you a humanist after all?
+Are you a humanist, after all?
 Does it seem like a bad thing?
 Let’s look at why some people think humanism is evil.

 Demonizing Inclusion, Fairness, and Equality